Optimal selling time with evolving private information

 \th{\theta} \Th{\Theta} \defequal{\buildrel \rm def \over =}

 { \ }

 1cm

-{\bigtype \clbf{When to sell an indivisible object: } \clbf{Optimal timing with Markovian buyers\footnote*{This research was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2021R1$|$1A4A01059254).}} }
+{\bigtype \clbf{When to sell an indivisible object: } \clbf{Optimal timing with Markovian buyers\footnote*{This research was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2021R1$|$1A4A01059254) and by a Korea University Grant (K2209871).}} }

 1cm

 \myname

 0.5cm